-This Policy applies to all University administrators, faculty, staff, students, third parties within the institution’s control, including visitors, and applicants for employment.
-It applies to conduct regardless of where it occurs, including off University property, if it potentially affects the complainant’s education or employment with the University.
+This policy applies to all university administrators, faculty, staff, students, and third parties within the University’s control, including visitors and applicants for employment.
+It applies to conduct regardless of where it occurs, including off university property, if it potentially affects the complainant’s education or employment with the University.

-Other Inappropriate Conduct of a Sexual Nature: Includes unwelcome sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature directed towards another individual that does not rise to the level of sexual harassment but is unprofessional, inappropriate for the workplace or classroom and is not protected speech.
+Other Inappropriate Sexual Conduct: Includes unwelcome sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature directed towards another individual that does not rise to the level of sexual harassment but is unprofessional, inappropriate for the workplace or classroom and is not protected speech.
 It also includes consensual sexual conduct that is unprofessional and inappropriate for the workplace or classroom.

 C. Verbal conduct not necessary to an argument for or against the substance of any political, religious, philosophical, ideological, or academic idea, including oral, written, or symbolic expression, including but not limited to: